How to prepare your vehicle before coming to the station?

 Here are some simple tips to carry out before your vehicle inspection:

-• Lighting and signalling (broken bulbs, poor headlight aim etc.)
+- Lighting and signaling (broken bulbs, poor headlight aim etc.)

 Source: UTAC-OTC Report (the government agency in charge of PTI in France), 2021